 Net-Probe is a little more than a network mapping tool – it is really a network monitoring system and it will discover your network for you.
-The network maps of the system can be overlaid on real world maps if you run a WAN.
+The network maps of the system can be overlaid on real-world maps if you run a WAN.
 There is also a classic network diagram format included in the tool.
 The autodiscovery feature will compile a hardware inventory for you, so if you are organizing your network, you can ignore the generated topology plan and work from the hardware list.
-A live map will show device statuses on equipment icons and also list alerts in a separate screen.
+A live map will show device statuses on equipment icons and also list alerts in a separate window.

-This is a very nice little tool, but it doesn’t have the backing of a big corporation, so support is not so great.
+This is a very helpful little tool, but it doesn’t have the backing of a big corporation, so support is not so great.
 The software runs on Windows and the Standard version is available for free.
 This will monitor up to eight devices.
 This doesn’t include most of the features of the tool, such as Ping, Traceroute, and network scanning.
 The paid versions are the Pro, to monitor up to 20 devices, Deluxe, to monitor up to 45 devices, and Enterprise, which will monitor up to 400 devices.

 Network Notepad is available both as free and paid versions.
 The software runs on Windows and has a small footprint.
 You can expand the paid mapper, which is called Network Notepad Professional Edition and make it into a network monitor by adding on NNMonitor, which is a Ping tool.

 The basic Network Notepad includes a rudimentary discovery system based on Cisco Discovery Protocol.
 However, you will probably use this tool more as a network map designer.
 The editing screen gives you all of the icons that you need to clearly depict your network and the map is built using drag-and-drop.
-If you use CDP to locate all of your devices, the attributes discovered by that process can be pulled into the descriptions of the nodes in your map.
+If you use CDP to locate all of your devices, the attributes discovered by that process can be pulled into the descriptions of the network nodes in your map.

 Graphical Networks produces a range of network management software, including netTerrain Logical.
 This is an automated network documentation system that will compile a hardware inventory and generate network topology maps by probing the network.
 You don’t have to stick with those generated maps because you can adjust the topology to meet your specific project aims.

 The netTerrain tool supports capacity planning and network reorganization.
 Extra features help you identify and shut down security weaknesses on your network.
-This tool is Visio-compatible, which gives you the opportunity to exchange data from netTerrain Logical to a range of other Visio-aligned tools.
+This topology tool is Visio-compatible, which gives you the opportunity to exchange data from netTerrain Logical to a range of other Visio-aligned tools.